 The website vanishing was due to the domain expiring which was easily fixed.
 They paid their bill and the site was back up and running but the account performance was far from being healthy.
-We dug into their Google AdWords, now called Google Ads, and their quality score was in the toilet, with the highest score being a 3.
+We dug into their Google Ads account (previously Google AdWords), and their quality score was in the toilet, with the highest Quality Score being a 3.
 We dug deeper and found keyword to content misalignment.
 They were paying big dollars for keywords that were not even in their content.
 As the quality score degraded, their PPC manager simply kept increasing the bids in an attempt to overpower the system.
 The net effect was the client’s credit card was set on fire.
 We paused the poorly supported keywords and rewrote ads to improve quality score relevance.
 By Monday, they were functional but a long way from fully recovered.

 This story and a dozen more just like it have a common theme.
 The damage happened over a long time in silent killer mode.
 This probably would have continued except for the blessing in disguise of the domain expiring.
 If that had not happened, this walking dead website might still be causing damage and burning cash.
 Below are four simple steps CEOs can implement today that will stop you from owning your very own Google Ads Disaster story.